Frequently Asked Questions

 Can I use Retinol Serum During the day?

 It is essential to remember to only use the retinol serum in the evenings as exposure to sunlight will cause the product to deteriorate and may cause irritation.
-Retinol is a powerfully effective product if used correctly so the best thing you can do for your skin while using retinol treatments is to keep it moisturized and hydrated!
+Retinol is a powerfully effective product if used correctly so the best thing you can do for your skin while using retinol treatments is to keep it moisturized, hydrated, and always shielded with SPF!

 Can I use the Retinol Day Cream and Retinol Serum together?